srtucker22/glipchat/README.md

 ## Motivation

-Quasar is intended to be a veritable open source solution for multi-user multi-platform video conferencing -- a product regular people can use and developers can modify and build into their own products.
+glipchat's mission is to be a veritable OSS solution for multi-user multi-platform video conferencing -- a product regular people can use and developers can modify and build into their own products.

-It is also an example of how to create a WebRTC video chatroom and of how to integrate React and Flux in a Meteor app.

 ## Installation

-1. Clone the project <code>git clone https://github.com/srtucker22/quasar.git</code>
+1. Clone the project `git clone https://github.com/srtucker22/glipchat.git`
-2. Go to the primary directory <code>cd quasar</code>
+2. Go to the primary directory `cd glipchat`
-3. Add a settings.json to the primary directory <code>touch settings.json</code>
+3. Add a `settings.json` to the primary directory `touch settings.json`
-4. Add your personal settings for the following services included in quasar (or remove the ones you don't want)
+4. Add your personal settings for the following services included in glipchat (or remove the ones you don't want)

         {
           "admins": [{